Hope Solo: Personal life

 Solo is married to former American football player Jerramy Stevens.
-They have been together since mid-August 2012 when Solo returned from the Olympics.
+They have been together since mid-August 2012 when she returned from the Olympics.
 On November 12, 2012, Stevens was arrested on investigation of assault following an altercation that left Solo injured.
-The following day, Stevens was released after a judge determined there was not enough evidence to hold him.
-The couple were wed the next day.
+The next day, Stevens was released after a judge determined that insufficient evidence existed to hold him.
+The couple were wed the following day.
 In December 2019, Solo announced that she and Stevens were expecting twins.
-The couple welcomed Vittorio Genghis and Lozen Orianna Judith Stevens on March 4, 2020.
+They were born on March 4, 2020.

 In 2014, Solo was one of the victims of the iCloud leaks of celebrity photos, during which several nude pictures of her were leaked online.
-She expressed solidarity with the other women affected and criticized the perpetrators, "This act goes beyond the bounds of human decency".
+She expressed solidarity with the other women affected and criticized the perpetrators, stating "This act goes beyond the bounds of human decency".

 Arrests

-On June 21, 2014, Solo was arrested and charged with two misdemeanor counts of assault in the fourth degree; one against her half-sister and the other against her nephew.
+On June 21, 2014, Solo was arrested and charged with two misdemeanor counts of assault in the fourth degree, one against her half-sister and the other against her nephew.
 She was booked under her married name of Hope Amelia Stevens.
 After pleading not guilty, she was released the following day.
-Her trial was scheduled for November 4, 2014, but was later delayed until January 20, 2015.
+Her trial was scheduled for November 4, 2014, but it was delayed until January 20, 2015.
 On December 30, 2014, the judge ordered more depositions from the defendants and delayed a decision on whether charges against Solo would be dropped until January 6, 2015.

-Following her arrest, Solo sat out one game for the Reign and the NWSL allowed her to continue playing soccer through the end of the 2014 season.
-There was some debate in the media about whether this exemplified a double standard in professional American sports after pro football players Ray Rice and Adrian Peterson had been suspended by the National Football League after Rice was shown in a previously undisclosed video assaulting his wife in a hotel elevator and Peterson was indicted by a grand jury on a felony charge of child abuse.
-Senator Richard Blumenthal (D – Conn.) sent out a sternly worded letter to U.S. Soccer president Sunil Gulati admonishing the organization for allowing Solo to remain on the World Cup roster following her arrest and accused them of inadequately addressing the charges of domestic violence.
+Following her arrest, Solo missed one game for the Reign and the NWSL allowed her to continue playing through the end of the 2014 season.
+There was some debate in the media about a perceived double standard after pro football players Ray Rice and Adrian Peterson had been suspended by the National Football League.
+A video showed Rice assaulting his wife in a hotel elevator and a grand jury indicted Peterson for child abuse.
+Senator Richard Blumenthal sent a sternly worded letter to U.S. Soccer president Sunil Gulati admonishing the organization for allowing Solo to remain on the World Cup roster and accusing them of inadequately addressing the charges of domestic violence.